The Spartan Warrior, Who Were They?

 Hazing was a common practice and instructors actively encouraged it, along with fights amongst peers.

-Once reaching the age of twelve, they were then striped of all clothing, except that of a red cloak, forced to sleep outside and make their bedding out of reeds or whatever material they could scavenge.
+Once reaching the age of twelve, they were then stripped of all clothing, except that of a red cloak, forced to sleep outside and make their bedding out of reeds or whatever material they could scavenge.

 They were encouraged to steal for food, however if they were caught, they would be vigorously punished for it.